ccss17/older-glibc/readme.md

 ./show_glibc_version_current
 ```

-The output will look like:
+The output may be as follows:

 ```shell
 gnu_get_libc_version() = 2.23